 - Habitat destruction and loss of ecosystems.
 California is one of the most biologically diverse regions of the world, with the highest number of unique plant and animal species of all 50 states and the greatest number of endangered species.
 Climate change will adversely affect plant and wildlife habitats and the ability of the State's varied ecosystems to support clean water, wildlife, fish, timber and other goods and services important for our well-being.

-For a further discussion of the impacts of climate change in California, the state of the research, and state efforts to adapt, see Climate Action Team, Report to the Governor and Legislature (December 2010).
-Further scientific research reports are available on the California Climate Change Portal.
+For a further discussion of the impacts of climate change in California, the state of the research, and state efforts to adapt, see the Office of Environmental Health Hazard Assessment's 2013 Indicators of Climate Change in California report; and the Climate Action Team, Report to the Governor and Legislature (December 2010).
+Further scientific research reports are available on the California Climate Change Portal